yinguobing/opencv-docker/README.md

 ```

 ### OpenCV with CUDA runtime
-Build a OpenCV runtime image with NVIDIA CUDA support.
+Build an OpenCV runtime image with NVIDIA CUDA support.
 This image could be used
 as a deployment base image for your applications.

 ```bash